-The study was conducted in two school districts, Chicopee and Springfield, in western Massachusetts.
+The study was conducted in five high schools in two districts in Massachusetts.

 Support for implementation